-Manol is a physician and a public health professional.
-After earning his medical degree at the Université Notre-Damed’Haïti, Manol earned a Certificate in Humanitarian Action from the Learning Center of the United Nations, and a Certificate of Master in Global Health from the Global Health Learning Center, jointly run by Johns Hopkins University and USAID.
-Manol has used his talents and experience to help improve the public health system in Haiti: he served as Medical Officer for World Vision International, as a local coordinator for Clectiva Mujer y Salud, and as a volunteer consultant for Health for All, among others, before becoming the in-country Executive Director for HUFH.
+After completing medical school at the Université Notre-Damed’Haïti, Manol, who is passionate about serving his country, continued his education in public health, earning a Certificate in Humanitarian Action from Learning Center of the United Nations, a Certificate of Master in Global Health from the Global Health Learning Center jointly run by Hopkins University and USAID, a Certificate in Common Infectious Diseases and Women’s Health from the Women’s Association for Health and Education, a Certificate of Logistic Chain and Management from AD HOC Center of Training, and a degree in Computer Technology.
+Manol has effectively used his talents and experience to help improve the public health system in Haiti: Prior to joining HUFH in 2014, Manol worked as Medical Officer for World Vision International for 2 years, Collectiva Mujer y Salud as Local Coordinator and at Health For All as Volunteer Consultant.

-Dieula Toussaint, M.D. – Medical Director, Open Door & Limonade
+Dieula Toussaint, M.D. – Medical Director, Malnutrition Program

 Dieula earned her medical degree in 2011.
 A general practitioner eager to learn from and teach her counterparts in the US and Canada, Dieula’s focus is on pediatrics, perinatal care, and the “golden minute” after birth: that period of time when a newborn’s life and health are at stake.
 To that end, Dieula is a master instructor in Essential Newborn Care-Helping Babies Survive, teaching matrones (traditional birth attendants) the technique and training doctors and nurses as teachers.
 She also helps run and supervise HUFH’s malnutrition programs, and delivers direct patient care.